Alpes-Maritimes: Departmental Council of Alpes-Maritimes

 The President of the Departmental Council has been Charles-Ange Ginésy since 2017, who took office upon succeeding Éric Ciotti.
 Ciotti remained a councillor and became majority leader.
 Ginésy, who has been a councillor for the canton of Vence since 2015, has held a seat in the council since 2003.
 He also was Mayor of Péone (2001–2017) and the MP for Alpes-Maritimes's 2nd constituency (2005–2007; 2007–2008; 2009–2010; 2012–2017).
 Both are members of The Republicans (LR).

 The coalition majority in the departmental council is one of the largest majorities in any such institution in France.
 Out of the 54 seats, only two are held by left-wing councillors, both elected in the canton of Grasse-2.
-In neighbouring Var, the right-wing coalition also holds all but two seats in the departmental council, although it is made up of less many seats and the two councillors in opposition are members of the far-right National Rally (RN).
+In neighbouring Var, the right-wing coalition also holds all but two seats in the departmental council, although it is made up of fewer seats and the two councillors in opposition are members of the far-right National Rally (RN).
 Following the 2021 departmental election, the seats were allocated as follows in Alpes-Maritimes: